High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

 We subsequently assess multi-step-ahead forecasting, in which predictability is constrained by the rapid error growth inherent to the chaotic atmospheric system \cite{kalnay2003atmospheric, palmer1993extended}.
-Here, a direct multi-step forecast strategy is employed \cite{taieb2012review}, wherein a separate model is trained for each forecast horizon $h$: ${\bf y}_{k+h} = f_{h}({\bf y}_{k}, {\bf y}_{k-1}, {\bf y}_{k-2}, \ldots)$.
+Here, a direct multistep forecast strategy is employed \cite{taieb2012review}, wherein a separate model is trained for each forecast horizon $h$: ${\bf y}_{k+h} = f_{h}({\bf y}_{k}, {\bf y}_{k-1}, {\bf y}_{k-2}, \ldots)$.
 This is implemented through multitasking in QRC, where distinct readout weights are trained for each target sequence $\{{\bf y}_{k+h}\}$ while utilizing the same input sequence $\{{\bf y}_k\}$.
 To evaluate the potential quantum advantages, we compare the performance of QRC with that of echo state networks (ESNs) \cite{jaeger2004harnessing}, with results displayed in Fig.~\ref{fig:4}(b).
 ESNs with 500, 1000, 5000, and 10000 nodes (denoted as ESN($m$) for $m$-node networks) are evaluated, showing improved performance with increasing size until saturation, where the curves of ESN(5000) and ESN(10000) nearly overlap, indicating diminishing returns.
 For temperature forecasting, QRC attains accuracy comparable to that of ESN(1000), and even exceeds its average at larger forecast horizons $h$.
-Moreover, incorporating nonlinear post-processing may further enhances QRC’s performance: support vector regression (SVR) with a radial basis function (RBF) kernel \cite{awad2015support} enables QRC to achieve higher accuracy than ESN(10000), whereas ESNs gain no similar improvement\cite{supp}.
+Moreover, incorporating nonlinear postprocessing may further enhance QRC's performance: support vector regression (SVR) with a radial basis function (RBF) kernel \cite{awad2015support} enables QRC to achieve higher accuracy than ESN(10000), whereas ESNs gain no significant improvement \cite{supp}.
 We attribute QRC's strong performance to the superior expressibility \cite{sim2019expressibility} and unique information processing capabilities \cite{kubota2023temporal} inherent to quantum models.
-Although humidity prediction is inherently more challenging due to its environmental sensitivity, QRC still achieves performance comparable to that of ESN(10000).
+As humidity is strongly influenced by rapidly varying local processes such as convection and precipitation, its prediction becomes inherently more challenging.
+Nonetheless, QRC still achieves performance comparable to that of ESN(10000).
 These results show the capability of quantum systems to address complex dynamical prediction tasks, highlighting the potential quantum advantages in real-world applications with current NISQ devices.